 to loose the chains of injustice and untie the cords of the yoke, to set the oppressed free and break every yoke?

 Is it not to share your food with the hungry and to provide the poor wanderer with shelter—when you see the naked, to clothe them, and not to turn away from your own flesh and blood?

 Then your light will break forth like the dawn, and your healing will quickly appear; then your righteousness will go before you, and the glory of the Lord will be your rear guard.

 Then you will call, and the Lord will answer; you will cry for help, and he will say: Here am I.”

 This blog is filled with Daniel Fast approved recipes–pick and choose what you need.
-You can also pre-order The Daniel Fast Meal Planner, set to release by midnight of 12/31/12 (by yours truly), at a discounted price:
+You can also get The Daniel Fast Meal Planner.

 As you start on your fast I pray God’s blessings for you.
 May He answer your prayers and may you successfully subdue your flesh into a full submission to your spirit.
 Remember that “Jesus Christ is the same yesterday and today and forever.”
 (Hebrews 13:8) If He could do a miracle in our lives, He is sure capable to do it for you too, because “…with God all things are possible.”
 (Matthew 19:26)